noahgift/mlrun-notes/README.md

 * `ModuleNotFoundError: No module named 'Cython'`
 * `RuntimeError: cargo not found in PATH.
 Please install rust (https://www.rust-lang.org/tools/install) and try again`
+* `clang: error: the clang compiler does not support 'faltivec', please use -maltivec and include altivec.h explicitly`

 ## References